A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-\textbf{Navigable small world} \cite{ponomarenko2011approximate}, \cite{malkov2012scalable}, \cite{malkov2014approximate}.
-It is a technique that uses a graph structure to store and retrieve high-dimensional vectors based on their similarity or distance.
+\textbf{Navigable Small World} It is a technique that uses a graph structure to store and retrieve high-dimensional vectors based on their similarity or distance~\cite{ponomarenko2011approximate}.
 The NSW algorithm builds a graph by connecting each vector to its nearest neighbors, as well as some random long-range links that span different regions of the vector space.
-The idea is that these long-range links create shortcuts that allow for faster and more efficient traversal of the graph, similar to how social networks have small world properties.
+The idea is that these long-range links create shortcuts that allow for faster and more efficient traversal of the graph, similar to how social networks have small world properties~\cite{malkov2014approximate}.

-The NSW algorithm works by using a greedy heuristic to add edges to the graph.
+The NSW algorithm works by using a greedy heuristic to add edges to the graph\cite{malkov2012scalable}.
 The algorithm starts with an empty graph and adds one point at a time.
-For each point, the algorithm finds its nearest neighbor in the graph using a random walk, and connects it with an edge.
+For each point, the algorithm finds its nearest neighbor in the graph using a random walk and connects it with an edge.
 Then, the algorithm adds more edges by connecting the point to other points that are closer than its current neighbors.
 The algorithm repeats this process until all points are added to the graph.
 The formula for finding the nearest neighbor of a point p in the graph using a random walk is:

 where N(p) is the set of neighbors of p in the graph, and d is a distance function, such as Euclidean distance or cosine distance.
 The algorithm starts from a random point in the graph and moves to its nearest neighbor until it cannot find a closer point.
 The formula for adding more edges to the graph using a greedy heuristic is: